- Posted by Kristi Cherry, CPA®

 If you are audited by the IRS, our Tax Services team can help you navigate the process.
 While the audit process may feel overwhelming, working with a professional can minimize any negative effects and prepare you for the future.

-If you are being audited and need guidance, or if you would like to learn more about RAA Tax Services, please request more information via email or phone call by clicking the button below.
+If you are being audited and need guidance, or if you would like to learn more about RAA Tax Services, please request more information via email or phone call by filling out the form below.

 1Information obtained from the Internal Revenue Service report titled “Enforcement: Examinations”.
 The Internal Revenue Service is an independent third party and is not associated with RAA.